If you wish to contact the site please click on the email icon @

 Autumn/Winter News 2014/2015

 At the end of September Greg commenced a music degree at the University of York.
-A member of the elite Russell Group of universities the University of York is one of the success stories in UK higher education.
-Founded in 1963 the university has powered its way to a consistently high ranking in the UK, and has been just one of just six post-
+A member of the elite Russell Group of universities the University of York is one of the success stories of higher education in the UK, and has been just one of six post-

 York itself is a beautiful and ancient city steeped in history.
 It is the home of the National Centre for Early Music, an educational charity, which aims to be the national advocate of early music in England providing early music experiences of the highest standard.

-When he first arrived at York University in September Greg found that he had been awarded additional funding, a scholarship, this meant that he no longer had to combine his own studies with teaching, which he had been doing for the last few years, primarily giving vocal and piano classes to students in Wales.
+When he first arrived at York University in September 2014 Greg found that he had been award additional funding, a scholarship, this meant that he no longer has had to combine his own studies with teaching; which he had been doing for the last few years, primarily giving vocal and piano classes to students in Wales.
 Greg returned to full time student status like the proverbial ‘duck to water’ which is fitting perhaps as York University is famous for ducks and other wildfowl that visit the campus which has the largest man made plastic lined lake in Europe.
-Greg enjoys both his main course and a range of extra curricular studies including Italian and German Language classes and other activities that keep him busy.
+Greg enjoys both his main course and other extra curricular studies that keep him busy.

-Accommodation for next year has had to be arranged.
+Accommodation for his second year has had to be arranged.
 The prestige of York University is such that there are always many applicants for each place available and, although the University continues to expand with a new College and accommodation recently opened, there are still only limited opportunities to stay on campus for a second year.
-Fortunately Greg has ‘teamed up’, in the time honoured tradition of students, with some of those he now shares accommodation with and went house hunting.
+Greg has ‘teamed up’ , in the time honoured tradition of students, with some of those he now shares accommodation with and went house hunting.
 After viewing a variety of properties, the standard of which varied considerably, a suitable house not too far from the University was found and has been secured.

-A particularly full timetable in term one meant that Greg, for a while, had to forego sessions with his present vocal coach, but in term two he was was able to resume his vocal tuition with Linda Hutchinson; an arrangement that is supported by the University.
+A particularly full timetable in tern one meant that Greg, for a while, had to forego sessions with his present vocal coach but in term two he was able to resume his vocal tuition with Linda Hutchinson; an arrangement that is supported by the University.
 Although Linda is based in London Greg travels down there from York every few weeks for a lesson.
-Not necessarily the type of journey that one wants to undertake in the cold dark months of winter when energy levels are low.
-Fortunately there are excellent York to London train routes but it still makes for a long day; Greg has no doubt though of its value.
-Being able to resume regular tuition with Linda has been fortuitous as term two has been ‘all about singing’.
-One of the modules that Greg elected to study this term was a performance assessed study of Baroque Vocal Music 1600-
+Fortunately there are excellent York to London train routes but it still makes for a long day; Greg has no doubt though of their value.
+Being able to resume regular tuition with Linda was fortuitous as term two was ‘all about singing’.
+The module that Greg studied in term two was a performance assessed study of Baroque Vocal Music 1600-

-The term ended with three concerts where Greg performed as part of a choir.
+Greg’s term two ended with three concerts where he performed as part of a choir.
 The University Chamber Choir performed a concert in the Sir Jack Lyons Concert Hall where they sang the Stabart Mater by Scarletti and also a first performance of Jephtha by Stanley that had been newly edited by a student at the University.
-A few days later the choir sang with the University Symphony Orchestra who were performing Mahler’s Symphony No. 2, Resurrection , in the Central Hall.
+A few days later the choir sang with the University Symphony Orchestra who were performing Mahler’s symphony No. 2, Resurrection, in the Central Concert Hall.
 Finally, the third concert in a period of just eight days was a performance of the St. Matthew Passion by J S Bach.
 This concert was performed by the large University Choir and four soloists who were accompanied by the Royal Northern Sinfonia and took place in York Minster.
 It seemed entirely proper that this sacred oratorio was performed in a religious setting.
-The Minster is one of the largest cathedrals in Northern Europe with parts of its present structure dating back to the 12th century, it is an amazingly beautiful building.
+The Minster is one of the largest cathedrals in Northern Europe with parts of its present structure dating back to the twelfth century, it is an amazingly beautiful building.
 The concert was very well attended with hundreds making up the audience.
 Unfortunately even the large choir, orchestra and audience could not produce enough warmth to heat a very chilly Minster.
-Lovers of classical music are, it would seem, made of stern stuff and although the Minster actually seemed to get colder as the evening went on all remained to applaud the performers enthusiastically as the concert finished.
+Lovers of classical music are, it would seem, made of stern stuff and although the Minster actually seemed to get colder as the evening went on all remained to applaud the performers warmly and enthusiastically as the concert finished.

-Next term will also be a busy one for Greg, he has elected to study a module on Postmodernism which will concern itself with matters appertaining to much more recent music than that which Greg studied in term two.
-He has also been asked to sing in a couple of music events that will be in addition to performances for his studies and the choirs.
-One of these ‘extras’ is a Chamber opera that is part of a new music festival that York holds in the Springtime, further details of which will be reported here after his third term commences.
+The summer term is also proving to be a busy one for Greg, he elected to study a module on Postmodernism which concerned itself with matters appertaining to much more recent music that that which he studied in term two.
+He has also been asked to sing at a couple of music events that are additional to the performances he will be partaking in for his studies and the choirs.
+One of these ‘extras' was the premier performance of a Chamber opera at the National Centre for Early Music that was part of a new music festival hosted by York every Spring.